Tales From Armageddonsville

 Tales from Armageddonsville – November 24th 2018 – Eclectic Music Lover

-It was a pleasant surprise to be contacted by Welsh band Revolution Rabbit Deluxe (Is that not a great band name?) about their debut album Tales From Armageddonsville.
-I was immediately intrigued by the lively, Brit-rock sound and its thought-provoking lyrics.
-Revolution Rabbit Deluxe began as a solo act by guitarist & vocalist Rev Rab (RR), but quickly became a four-piece band.
+It was a pleasant surprise to be contacted by Welsh band Revolution Rabbit Deluxe about their debut album Tales From Armageddonsville.
+I was intrigued by the lively, Brit-rock sound and its thought-provoking lyrics.
+RRD began as a solo act by vocalist Rev Rab (RR), but quickly became a full band.

 The album kicks off to a rousing start with “Tarred and Feathered,” a pointed attack on racism and inequality institutionalised by the state: “When you’re judge and jury; to approve by not disapproving.
 Our best qualities are arrogance and pride.”
 The band delivers chugging riffs of gritty guitars set to a hard-driving beat and strutting bass line.
 The piano provides a melodic counterpoint to the guitar, making for an exciting and powerful song.